sumit-biswas-uk/Amazon-UK-Grocery-Dataset-Artificial-Neural-Network-ANN-Project./README.md

 ## Summary and Reflections

-The project concludes with a summary of key findings and reflections on the process of predicting sales revenue using ANN.
+The project concludes with a summary of key findings and reflections on the process of predicting revenue using ANN.
 Lessons learned and challenges encountered are discussed, providing valuable insights for further exploration.

 ## How to Use